flexera-public/terraform-provider-rightscale/website/docs/d/cm_image.markdown

 # rightscale_image

-Use this data source to get the ID (rightscale href) of a registered image in a specific cloud for use in other resources.
+Use this data source to get the Href of a registered image in a specific cloud for use in other resources.
 Sets default filter scope to own account, but allows for public searching if specified in filter block.

 Beware that searching a very popular cloud (say aws us-east) based on name with 'visibility = "public"' is gonna be slow...